partokarwat/partokarwat.com/content/post/gradle-for-android-and-java.md

 +++
-description = "This is my summary of the same spelling udacity course" title = "Gradle for Android and Java" date = "2017-03-05" topics = ["Development"]
+description = "Gain a deep understanding of Gradle" title = "Gradle for Android and Java" date = "2017-03-05" topics = ["Development"]